-The Company shut down site activities on March 13, 2020 in accordance with provincial requirements as issued by Québec Government and Health Canada/Santé Québec.
-The Company re-commenced on-site activities in June 2020 and is continuing to further the Company's objectives during this uncertain and rapidly evolving time and is following the recommendations of Québec Government and Health Canada/Santé Québec.
-There was no material impact on the Company's operations at the date of these financial statements identified by management.
+The Company is continuing to follow the recommendations of Québec Government and Health Canada/Santé Québec.
+There was no material impact of COVID 19 on the Company's operations at the date of these financial statements identified by management.

 The Company has put in place a rigorous protocol, in accordance with INSPQ (Institut national de santé publique du Québec) and CNESST (Commission des normes, de l'équité, de la santé et de la sécurité du travail) guidelines, to ensure the protection of all stakeholders in the region in the context of the COVID-19 pandemic.